 Sign up for our eNews to receive updates in the Spring about our 2015 walking tours!

 Strathcona, Vancouver’s historic east end, has been home to generations of immigrants from around the world.
 In the 1930s the local elementary school was called “the Little League of Nations” acknowledging the 33 nationalities that attended classes there.
 In the surrounding neighbourhood, local churches reflected the diversity and the evolving nature of immigration; a Lutheran church established by the Swedes had in a few short years a Norwegian and then German congregation before becoming the American Methodist Episcopal Fountain Chapel, home to the city’s growing black population.The streets and grocery stores were alive with Croatian, Russian, Jewish, Italian, Portuguese, Japanese and Chinese neighbours.
 A legacy that survives today includes grocery stores such as the Union Food Market and Benny’s Market, the pioneer Italian market.
 The Ukrainian and Russian community halls and a former synagogue, which was the city’s first, are also important sites in the development of Strathcona.

-Join John Atkin or Maurice Guibord as we walk the streets and explore the rich diversity of this neighbourhood.
-The tour ends at Union Food Market which has been a traditional Portuguese grocery and bakery since 1962.
-Please note the October 16th tour will be given in French.
+John Atkin and Maurice Guibord led these walks through the streets of Strathcona to explore the rich diversity of this neighbourhood.
+The tour ended at Union Food Market which has been a traditional Portuguese grocery and bakery since 1962.
+The October 16th tour was given in French.

 Thank you to Citizenship and Immigration Canada for making this walk series available to the public for free!